najnesnaj/pinetime-zephyr/manual/display.rst

 Once the compilation is completed you can upload the firmware.

-If all goes well, you should see some coloured squares on your screen.
+If all goes well, you should see some colored squares on your screen.

 **Note : in order to get the display st7789 Picture-Perfect, you might need a zephyr patch**